-Class teachers will use the learning objectives set out by the Surrey Agreed Syllabus as well as written reflections made by pupils after each unit to assess and monitor individual progress.
+Class teachers will use the learning objectives set out by the Surrey Agreed Syllabus, as well as written reflections using key vocabulary and RAG (red, amber, green) ratings made by pupils after each unit to assess and monitor individual progress.
 The Religious Education subject leader and members of the local committee are responsible for monitoring the standards of the children's learning and the quality of teaching in religious education.